 - Only allowing outbound connections to public addresses from application containers.

 Garden has two container types: unprivileged and privileged.
-Currently, CF runs all application instances and staging tasks in unprivileged containers by default.
+Currently, PWS runs all application instances and staging tasks in unprivileged containers by default.
 This measure increases security by eliminating the threat of root escalation inside the container.

-CF mitigates against container breakout and denial of service attacks in the following ways:
+PWS mitigates against container breakout and denial of service attacks in the following ways:

-- CF uses the full set of Linux namespaces (IPC, Network, Mount, PID, User, UTS) to provide isolation between containers running on the same host.
+- PWS uses the full set of Linux namespaces (IPC, Network, Mount, PID, User, UTS) to provide isolation between containers running on the same host.
 The User namespace is not used for privileged containers.

 - In unprivileged containers, CF maps UID/GID 0 (root) inside the container user namespace to a different UID/GID on the host to prevent an app from inheriting UID/GID 0 on the host if it breaks out of the container.